Sxjdwang/TalkLip/README.md

 - $video_file: a video file (end with .mp4)
 - $audio_file: a audio file (end with .wav)

+**Please ensure that the input audio only has one channel

 ## Evaluation

 Please follow README.md in the evaluation directory